 While this pita bread salad takes inspiration from fattoush salad, it is a bit of a departure from traditional recipes.
 It makes ~4-6 dinner salads or 2 large dinner salads.
 It is best eaten right away, while the pitas are still warm and crisp, and create a contrast to the cool, crunchy vegetables.

 I often find myself with a few stray pitas.
-This vegan kale salad recipe makes sure those pitas don’t go to waste, and provides a healthy, flavorful side or main course.
+This vegan fattoush kale salad recipe makes sure those pitas don’t go to waste, and provides a healthy, flavorful side or main course.
 And the best part, it doesn’t matter if the pitas are stale!

-Kale Salad with Toasted Pita and Lemon Tahini Dressing
+Kale Fattoush Salad with Lemon Tahini Dressing

 1 batch lemon tahini dressing